 - Smoking is not allowed in the park.

 - Fire and activities involving fire are not allowed in the park--except on Memorial Day, Labor Day, and the Fourth of July.

 Frederick Law Olmsted proposed the Park as "a beautiful open green space, in which quiet drives, rides, and strolls may be had."

 A "Central Park" was proposed amongst city officials.

-Land for the park was purchased and eminent domain exercised.
+Land for the park was purchased--eminent domain exercised.

-Remaining villagers on park land were evicted and the residential settlements razed.
+Remaining villagers occupying park land were evicted--residential settlements razed.
 Construction on Central Park began.

 Calvert Vaux drowned under unmysterious circumstances in Gravesend Bay.

 Central Park continues to exist to this day.